sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Software Tools for Digital Collections Management
     - Sacramento Archives Crawl: A Model for Outreach and Collaboration
     - From VHS to ProRes Files: Getting a Handle on Audiovisual Collections
-  - Awards Luncheon and Speaker: Excavating the New Deal—In Archives and in the Field, Gray Brechin, The Living New Deal Project
+  - Awards Luncheon and Speaker: _Excavating the New Deal—In Archives and in the Field_, Gray Brechin, The Living New Deal Project
   - SCA Board Wrap-Up

 ## May 8-10, 2014 	Renaissance Palm Springs Hotel, Palm Springs